BishopFox/BrokenHill/README.md

 * Filters and other controls to improve the results
 * A bunch of other stuff

+## Observations on using the tool

+[This information was getting lengthy, so it's been moved to a separate file](Observations.md).
+However, you should familiarize yourself with the content, because it's very easy to waste a lot of time on rabbit holes with few real-world applications.

 ## FAQ

 ### Can I run this using something other than an NVidia GPU?